FlawlessNa/Legends/README.md

   - [x] Task Cancellation for movements - make "controller.move" cancellable, but other functions (tp, telecast, jump rope, etc.) non-cancellable.

 ### Inventory Cleanup
-- [ ] I've added 0.1 cooldowns on actions within path_into_movements.py (line 231).
-Reverse if it doesn't work well once you started leeching
 - [ ] Ability to add custom connections (mystic door) from/to current minimap and nearest town
 - [ ] Basic (incomplete) coding of relevant nearest towns - just enough to get to npc
 - [ ] NPC selling mechanics